Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

 Final thoughts...

-Nordic walking is an accessible way for people of all abilities to get outside, strengthen their muscles, and improve their overall health and fitness.
-Despite not feeling as though you have to exert any more energy than regular walking, Nordic walking provides an effective full-body workout by engaging muscles throughout the entire body.
+Despite not feeling as though you have to exert any more energy than regular walking, Nordic walking provides an effective full-body workout by engaging muscles throughout the whole body.

-So whether you decide to venture out by yourself or alongside others, there’s a lot to be gained from this style of walking.
+So, whether you decide to venture out by yourself or alongside others, there’s a lot to be gained from this style of walking.